anegostudios/IVC5-Support-Application/README.md

 		- Timestamps on tickets and messages
 		- Friendly urls (mostly, tickets are still referenced by id)
 		- Action tracking (history of attribute changes)
+		- Notifications / Emails for
+			- New responses
 	- Frontend module
 		- Create new tickets (also possible as guest)
 		- Inspect individual tickets